vaywick/sa-pinns-tdd/README.md

 Self-adaptive physics-informed neural networks (SA-PINNs) [Journal of Computational Physics, 474:111722, 2023] have demonstrated superior accuracy over vanilla PINNs in solving partial differential equations with steep gradients by assigning higher weights to critical regions.
 However, as the spatio-temporal domain extends, SA-PINNs often struggle to maintain high prediction accuracy.
-To address this limitation, we propose SA-PINNs with time-domain decomposition (SA-PINNs-TDD), which enable accurate and robust training across extended temporal domains, as demonstrated on the nonlinear Schr\"{o}dinger equation, the 2D Navier-Stokes equation, and the 2D Burgers' equation.
+To address this limitation, we propose SA-PINNs with time-domain decomposition (SA-PINNs-TDD), which enable accurate and robust training across extended temporal domains, as demonstrated on the nonlinear $Schr\"{o}dinger$ equation, the 2D Navier-Stokes equation, and the 2D Burgers' equation.
 For the Allen-Cahn equation, SA-PINNs-TDD achieves a 56-fold improvement in accuracy over standard SA-PINNs, owing to a more effective distribution of adaptive weights.
 Furthermore, nonuniform time-domain partitioning is employed for the 2D Burgers’ equation to further enhance the prediction accuracy.
 SA-PINNs-TDD adopt a sequential domain-wise training strategy, where thorough pre-training of the initial subdomain is essential to establish accurate pseudo initial conditions and reduce error accumulation in subsequent subdomains.